JV & Varsity Sailing

 Equipment Required to Participate in High School Sailing Program:

 - Properly fitting life jacket (see information below)

 - Refillable water bottle

 - Sunglasses with lanyard (so they will not be lost in water)

 - Change of clothes

 - Backpack or bag to carry the above

 Please write your name on all of the above items.

 Life Jackets: It is required that ALL sailors AT ALL TIMES wear an adequate PFD (personal flotation device – the proper name for life jacket).
 This life jacket (PFD) needs to be a brightly colored, Coast Guard approved, Type III or better with no collar that can get caught on the boat rigging.
 Type V inflatable life jackets should NOT be used in this course.
 PFDs are sized by user’s weight.
 Be sure to purchase the proper size!
 A whistle should be attached with a line to the life jacket and your name should be written on the life jacket.
-Appropriate PFD’s are readily available at K-Mart, West Marine, Wal-Mart and dive shops.
+Appropriate PFD’s are readily available at West Marine, Wal-Mart and dive shops.